Clash of Champions (2019)

-The 2019 Clash of Champions was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the third Clash of Champions and took place on September 15, 2019, at Spectrum Center in Charlotte, North Carolina, held for wrestlers from the promotion's Raw, SmackDown, and 205 Live brand divisions.
-As per the theme of the event, all championships available across the Raw, SmackDown, and 205 Live brands at the time were defended.
+The 2019 Clash of Champions was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held for wrestlers from the promotion's main roster brands, Raw, SmackDown, and 205 Live.
+It was the third Clash of Champions and took place on September 15, 2019, at Spectrum Center in Charlotte, North Carolina.
+The theme of the event was that all 11 of WWE's active main roster championships at the time were defended.

-Eleven matches were contested at the event, including two on the Kickoff pre-show.
+Eleven matches were contested at the event, including two on the Kickoff pre-show, as well as an impromptu WWE 24/7 Championship defense.
 In the main event, Seth Rollins defeated Braun Strowman to retain Raw's Universal Championship.
-In other prominent matches, Kofi Kingston retained SmackDown's WWE Championship against Randy Orton, Bayley defeated Charlotte Flair to retain the SmackDown Women's Championship, and the Raw Women's Championship match between Becky Lynch and Sasha Banks ended in a disqualification win for Banks, but with Lynch retaining.
+In other prominent matches, Kofi Kingston retained SmackDown's WWE Championship against Randy Orton, Bayley defeated Charlotte Flair to retain the SmackDown Women's Championship, and the Raw Women's Championship match between Becky Lynch and Sasha Banks ended in a disqualification win for Banks, but with Lynch retaining as titles do not change hands on disqualification unless stipulated.
 In the only non-title match on the card, Erick Rowan defeated Roman Reigns in a No Disqualification match thanks to the returning Luke Harper.

-Of WWE's eleven championships across Raw, SmackDown, and 205 Live, only the Raw Tag Team Championship and SmackDown Tag Team Championship changed hands.
-Dolph Ziggler and Robert Roode defeated Seth Rollins and Braun Strowman to win the Raw championship, while The Revival (Scott Dawson and Dash Wilder) defeated The New Day's Big E and Xavier Woods to win the SmackDown championship.
+This was the first Clash of Champions held since 2017 as an originally planned 2018 event was replaced by that year's TLC: Tables, Ladders & Chairs due to the scheduling of the all-women's event Evolution.
+As a result, this was the first Clash of Champions to feature multiple brands, as although the 2017 event was held exclusively for SmackDown, brand-exclusive PPV and livestreaming events for the main roster were discontinued after WrestleMania 34 in April 2018.
+This also returned Clash of Champions to September after the 2017 event was held in December.
+It was also the only to feature 205 Live, which merged under NXT the following month, subsequently being the last main roster PPV and livestreaming event to feature 205 Live.